-The proposed depth of foundation is 2.52m.
-The type of foundation that will be used is raft foundation which are used to spread the load from a structure over a large area, normally the entire area of the structure.
+The proposed depth of foundation is 1.55m.
+The type of foundation that will be used is a concrete raft foundation which is used to spread the load from a structure over a large area, normally the entire area of the structure.
 They are used when column loads or other structural loads are close together and individual pad foundations would interact.
 A raft foundation normally consists of a concrete slab which extends over the entire loaded area.
 It may be stiffened by ribs or beams incorporated into the foundation.